ComicSphinx/ComicTracker/README.md

 ## Getting started

-### Which version of python I am using to develop this app
+### Which version of python I am use to develop this app
     python 3.9 (64-bit)

 ### How to run